Alpha-1ne/Workspaces/README.md

 <a href="https://github.com/Alpha-1ne/Workspaces/releases/latest">Click here</a> to download latest version.

 # Contribute
-The application is currently under development.
 All kinds of contribution are accepted.
 To contribute:
 1. Fork this repository.
 2. Make your changes and commit